gentoo-mirror/menelkir/README.rst

 Menelkir Overlay
 ================

+Attention: Due to a lack of hardware to work on it, I'm unable to maintain this repository myself (and properly test the packages), but I'm open to receive patches.

 This is a overlay with a bunch of software not available in Gentoo repositories.

 If you test with a different keyword and it works, let me know so I update the ebuilds.